vijaya-01/Vijaya-Documents/content-delivery head Roles & Responsibilities.md

 • **Setup standardized processes:** Establish clear and standardized procedures for content creation, to ensure that everyone on the team can follow them easily.

-Specific Tasks:
+### Specific Tasks:

--   8.30 PM - post the resource allocation for tomorrow’s sprints ( morning & afternoon)
+   * 8.30 PM - post the resource allocation for tomorrow’s sprints ( morning & afternoon)

--   8.30 PM - post incoming/outgoing coordinators and team members
+   * 8.30 PM - post incoming/outgoing coordinators and team members

--   8.30 PM - post the approved list of sprints
+   * 8.30 PM - post the approved list of sprints

--   9 AM - ensure all the team members start work
+   * 9 AM - ensure all the team members start work

--   Every hour - get the status updates
+   Every hour - get the status updates

--   1.00 PM - initiate the handshake process between teams
+   * 1.00 PM - initiate the handshake process between teams

--   5.30 PM - initiate EOD SOP
+   * 5.30 PM - initiate EOD SOP

--   6.30 PM - send the status updates to higher managemen
+   * 6.30 PM - send the status updates to higher management